aaaaa114514-1/Sacabambaspis_aaaaa/README.md

 # Readme

+The group is entitled Sacabambaspis_aaaaa and the only member is aaaaa(周博扬 2024533141).

+You may access the game in the repository [Sacabambaspis_aaaaa](https://github.com/aaaaa114514-1/Sacabambaspis_aaaaa) .

+The name of the game is Soul_Knight.

 #### This is a game similar to the original 'Soul Knight', in terms of both **game-play** and **plot**.

 ### How to run it ?